jinaga/university-system/README.md

 ## Telemetry and tracing

-This project uses OpenTelemetry for collecting telemetry data and Jaeger for visualizing traces, Grafana Loki for log aggregation and visualization, and Promtail to collect logs.
+This project uses OpenTelemetry for collecting telemetry data and Jaeger for visualizing traces, Grafana and Loki for log aggregation and visualization, and Prometheus for analyzing metrics.
 This helps in monitoring and debugging the system by providing insights into the application's performance and behavior.

 ### Viewing traces in Jaeger